timmylott/clickhouse-adhoc-file-analysis/README.md

 ./clickhouse server
 ```

 ClickHouse server is now running on your local machine.
-Go to the direction where clickhouse was installed and you see a sub-directory called `user-files`.
+Go to the directory where clickhouse was installed and you see a sub-directory called `user-files`.
 Download the `00_generate_select.command` from this repo into that directory.

 Browse to https://dbeaver.io/download/ and following the install instuctions for your OS.